WendellWen6/non-params-2layers-ResNet/README.md

     calculate_acc.m -- for cifar10 datasets
     calculate_error_acc.m -- for wine datasets

-  The rest of the codes are the core codes of model from Dr. Shay Cohen's projects
+  The rest of the codes are the core codes of model from Dr. Shay Cohen's projects: